 For the risk-correction of cash flows to be considered in the matching adjustment, the probability of default is the total probability for a zero bond's final payment at maturity not to occur.
-This probability is independent of market values and just given by the rightmost column of the matrix powers T^m .
+This probability is independent of market values and is just given by the rightmost column of the matrix powers T^m .

-Cost of Downgrade, step 2
+H.6.4 Cost of Downgrade, step 2